WeiTing1991/COMPAS-II-FS2021/README.md

     Version: 0.16.0
     Summary: Robotic fabrication package for the COMPAS Framework ...
+    (compas-fs2021) pip show compas_slicer
+    Name: compas-slicer
+    Version: 0.1.3
+    Summary: Slicing package for FDM 3D Printing with COMPAS

 ### Install on Rhino

     (compas-fs2021) python -m compas_rhino.install

-NOTE: This installs to Rhino 6.0, use `-v 5.0` if needed.
+NOTE: This installs to Rhino 6.0, use `-v 7.0` if needed.